Default Privacy

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, concise sentence that is front-loaded with the key verb and resource.
-No unnecessary words.
+The description is a single, well-structured sentence that is front-loaded with the verb and resource.
+It contains no filler or redundant information, making it highly efficient.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.